Skip to main content

 negotiate_contract(contract_major: int)

 Declares the contract-schema major version your client was built against.
-The daemon accepts iff contract_major == server major version; otherwise it fails fast with a clear message rather than serving mismatched behavior.
+The daemon accepts iff contract_major == server major version.
+Otherwise it fails fast with a clear message rather than serving mismatched behavior.

 Discovery